🎭 The Book of Mormon

 I BELIEVE THIS IS A HEAVENLY SHOW!

-From the opening number 'Hello!' this hilarious musical had me hooked & I was a dedicated follower!
+From the opening number Hello! this hilarious musical had me hooked and I was a dedicated follower!

-In Uganda we meet local man Mafala Hatimbi played by Kirk Patterson (cover) & his daughter Nabulungi played beautifully by Leanne Robinson who become an integral part of the boys journey.
+In Uganda we meet local man Mafala Hatimbi played by Kirk Patterson (cover) and his daughter Nabulungi played beautifully by Leanne Robinson who become an integral part of the boys journey.

-Both of the characters have separate journeys during the show & have their own personal demons to fight throughout.
-Xander especially takes you in & you fall in love with his character time & time again.
+Both of the characters have separate journeys during the show and have their own personal demons to fight throughout.
+Xander especially takes you in and you fall in love with his character time and time again.

-This show, written by Trey Parker, Robert Lopez & Matt Stone has you laughing at things you think you probably shouldn't!
-You find yourself laughing at things such as aids, cancer, homosexual feelings & more but you never feel that the writing is in any way hateful.
+This show, written by Trey Parker, Robert Lopez and Matt Stone has you laughing at things you think you probably shouldn't!
+You find yourself laughing at things such as aids, cancer, homosexual feelings and more but you never feel that the writing is in any way hateful.

 This show is definitely not for the feint hearted or the easily offended!
-It was probably the funniest thing I have ever seen in the West End & I will definitely be revisiting this musical time & time again.
+It was probably the funniest thing I have ever seen in the West End and I will definitely be revisiting this musical time and time again.
 I'm just disappointed it's taken me so long to see it!

-Expect lots of bad language, some inappropriate mentions of frogs, an appearance from Yoda & an amazing night out!
+Expect lots of bad language, some inappropriate mentions of frogs, an appearance from Yoda and an amazing night out!